material-components/material-components-web-react/docs/screenshot-tests.md

 ### STEP 3: Run Tests

-At this point you are ready to run.
 This Docker container is mainly designed for running the screenshot tests.
 The container already has 1) cloned the repo and 2) `npm install` the project dependencies.

 In the Docker container, start the server: